cscazorla/javascript-videogame-the-dungeon/README.md

     * https://github.com/mozdevs/gamedev-js-tiles
 * Rotate player and enemies when they move from left to right and from right to left
 * Enemies should be defined by the tilemap
+* Refactor to use Clases and extends subclasess (enemies, torches, isLocatedInPosition)